-The technical ideas described in this section include (1) quantification of extreme wind, tornado, and coastal inundation hazards, (2) development of methods using state of the art measurement and computational technologies for determining wind loads on the building envelope and main wind force resisting computational system, and (3) development of performance-based design methods for tornado-resilient design.
+What is the new technical idea?
+The technical ideas include (1) quantification of extreme wind, tornado, and coastal inundation hazards, (2) development of methods using state of the art measurement and computational technologies for determining wind loads on the building envelope and main wind force resisting system, and (3) development of performance-based design methods for tornado-resilient design.
 These technical ideas support topics that have all been identified by the professional community in the new Measurement Science R&D Roadmap for Windstorm and Coastal Inundation Impact Reduction (NIST 2014) as being high priority.

-The project uses the capabilities of numerical computation, existing data, and spatial statistics to develop new procedures that describe wind hazards and effects, with superior accuracy and for any mean recurrence interval that will be required for the development of the ASCE 7 Standard or other standards.
+The project uses the capabilities of numerical computation, existing data, and spatial statistics and temporal to develop new procedures that describe wind hazards and effects, with superior accuracy and for any mean recurrence interval that will be required for the development of the ASCE 7 Standard or other standards.
 An improved description will help reduce losses and waste of materials and achieve more efficient structures.

 Tools for accurate characterization of tornado hazards (extreme wind speeds and wind-borne debris impacts) and development of tornado hazard maps, as well as methodology for performance-based tornado-resilient design of conventional buildings subject to tornado hazards will be developed.
 In addition, tools/methodologies for characterizing the design hazard associated with coastal inundation (hurricane storm surge, flooding, and tsunamis) will be developed.

-New methods for estimation of wind loads on both the building envelope and the main wind force resisting system (MWFRS) will developed, based on modern aerodynamic test data, to replace the multiple existing methods in the current ASCE 7 standard, which are based on 30-50 year old data and often yield very different answers for the same building.
+New methods for estimation of wind loads on both the building envelope and the main wind force resisting system (MWFRS) will be developed, based on modern aerodynamic test data, to replace the multiple existing methods in the current ASCE 7 standard, which are based on 30-50 year old data and often yield very different answers for the same building.
 These methods will be based on analysis of data from the NIST, Tokyo Polytechnic University (TPU), and other aerodynamic databases.

 Progress will be achieved in the development of Computational Fluid Dynamics algorithms and software consistent with models of separated flows around bluff bodies, supported by aerodynamics testing in the newly developed NIST civil engineering wind tunnel.
 The software will be capable of simulating effectively the aerodynamic loads on buildings immersed in atmospheric flows.
 This effort will substantially reduce the need for slow and expensive wind tunnel testing; eliminate uncertainties due to Reynolds number violation effects; and allow the routine production of "on-demand" detailed estimates of wind loads for Database-Assisted Design and other structural design applications, including performance-based and non-linear behavior based structural design.

-Tornado-resistant design: (a) perform comprehensive review of existing tornado databases and current methods for tornado risk estimation (2015); (b) develop tornado risk metrics, with appropriate consideration of spatiality, for a pilot midwestern municipality (2016); (c) develop risk-consistent performance-based tornado design methodology to ensure that the performance of all components and systems that make up a building meet the same performance objective when subject to tornado hazards (2019).
+Tornado-resistant design: (a) perform comprehensive review of existing tornado databases and current methods for tornado risk estimation; (b) develop tornado risk metrics, with appropriate consideration of spatiality, for a pilot midwestern municipality; (c) develop risk-consistent performance-based tornado design methodology to ensure that the performance of all components and systems that make up a building meet the same performance objective when subject to tornado hazards.

 Potential Research Impacts: